Amazon WorkSpaces Application Manager

 Amazon WorkSpaces Application Manager (Amazon WAM) offers a fast, flexible, and secure way for you to deploy and manage applications for Amazon WorkSpaces.
 Amazon WAM accelerates software deployment, upgrades, patching, and retirement by packaging Microsoft Windows desktop applications into virtualized application containers.

-- NCSC Cloud Security Principles aligned, Security Cleared staff
+- NCSC Cloud Security Principles aligned, Security Cleared (SC) staff available

-- Package and deliver applications in order to build a catalog.
+- Package and deliver applications to build an application catalog.

 - Track real-time usage of applications

 - Allow users to select and install applications

 - Per-user pricing, with no up-front investments in software

 - Use Amazon WAM to package and deploy Microsoft Windows applications